Amruthakantipudi/sales_anslysis-using-mysql/README.md

-# sales anslysis using mysql.
+# Sales Analysis using MYSQL.